-We recommend hand washing all dyed fiber in cool water, regardless of whether or not it is superwash.
-Although our colors are wash fast and treated with special dye fixative, hot water can sever the chemical bond between dye molecule and fiber, causing bleeding.
+We recommend hand washing all dyed fiber in cool water, regardless of whether or not it is superwash (our yarn is).
+Although our colors are wash fast, hot water can sever the chemical bond between dye molecule and fiber, causing bleeding.
 Cool water will help prevent this from happening.
-Cool water will also help keep fiber from felting if you don't want it to.

 In addition to using cool water, we highly recommend using a nice, neutral soap.
 Soaps that are not neutral or have certain oils in them can cause your yarn or fiber to bleed, even if it has been properly dyed.
 Baby soap and shampoo works really well, as does Unicorn and Beyond Fibre Wash.
 We use Beyond for blocking our own knits in cool water, and it works really well.